For more than three decades, clients have turned to George for his expertise in complex commercial litigation.

 Barbarians at the Firewall: Data Breaches, Cross-Border Commerce and Notification Requirements in Canada and the United States

 Nov.
 20, 2015 - In this article, which originally appeared in Lexpert’s 2015 Guide to the Leading US/Canada Cross-Border Litigation Lawyers in Canada, Davies partner George J. Pollack discusses the fallout of data breaches for companies and examines Canadian and U.S. data-breach notification rules. ...

 Supreme Court of Canada Rules in Chevron Corp. v.
 Yaiguaje

 Sept.
 08, 2015 - On September 4, 2015, the Supreme Court of Canada unanimously held in Chevron Corp v.
 Yaiguaje that the Ontario court has jurisdiction to hear an action brought by Ecuadorian plaintiffs seeking the recognition and enforcement in Ontario of a US$9.
 51-billion Ecuadorian judgment for...

 Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Commercial (Litigation Star); Insolvency (Litigation Star); Securities (Litigation Star)

 The Canadian Legal Lexpert Directory—Litigation: Corporate Commercial

-The Best Lawyers in Canada—Alternative Dispute Resolution; Corporate and Commercial Litigation; Maritime Law; Transportation Law (Lawyer of the Year 2017, Montréal)
+The Best Lawyers in Canada—Alternative Dispute Resolution; Corporate and Commercial Litigation; Maritime Law; Transportation Law (Lawyer of the Year 2017 and 2021, Montréal)